coder/docs/guides/troubleshooting/502error.md

 ---
 title: "TypeError: Failed to fetch"
-description: Learn how to resolve the TypeError
+description: Learn how to resolve TypeError issues.
 ---

-When using Coder, you may encounter the following error when loading a workspace:
+When using Coder, you may encounter this error when loading a workspace:

 ```console
 Failed to fetch applications!